Gman-Superfly/AKIRA/experiments/experiments_supporting_literature_and_reference/025_EXP_SYNERGY_REDUNDANCY_TRANSITION/README.md

 **Why this paper is foundational:**

 The original PID paper solves a fundamental problem in information theory.
 Traditional mutual information I(X;Y) tells you how much information X has about Y, but when you have multiple sources S1, S2, ... about a target T, the interaction information I(S1;S2;T) can be NEGATIVE.
-This is confusing — how can information be negative?
+This is confusing: how can information be negative?

 Williams & Beer showed that multivariate information decomposes into:
 - **Redundancy (I_red):** Information ALL sources share about target
 - **Unique (I_uni):** Information only ONE source has
-- **Synergy (I_syn):** Information that requires ALL sources together — no subset suffices
+- **Synergy (I_syn):** Information that requires ALL sources together, no subset suffices

 The key insight: negative interaction information arises when synergy exceeds redundancy.
 PID separates these, giving nonnegative terms.